MH-27/HM-27/README.md

 ![x-word](logo.png)

 # x-word
-x-word use many modern algorithms to create the best word list and after the tool is finished, it checks the file and deletes similar words - it produces about a million and a half passwords
+The word x uses many modern algorithms to create the best word list and after completing the tool, it checks the file and deletes similar words - produces about one and a half million passwords.
-Enter the person's full name and date of birth and get around one million passwords
+Enter the person’s full name and date of birth and browse a million passwords.
+The passes of the tool are peaceful reasons for testing the password.
+Responsible here for any bad use of the tool
-The tool can create a file or add to an existing file Only exe Word can open and create files within the tool's file
 # Setup for linux